1shashank-supreme/oss-enterprise/README.md

 # Releasing Open Source
+# Got to release this as open source
 You want to release something as open source?
 Awesome!
 It's up to you to get it ready, but don't worry, you are never alone.
 Open a [new issue](issues/new?template=new-release.md) to get started.
 [Consider these questions as you start to open source the project.](docs/key-questions-for-choosing-projects.md)

 ## What should be open source?